Predicting the Steelers' 53-man roster: who's in, who's out after week three of the NFL preseason

-Offensive Line: Alejandro Villanueva, Ramon Foster, Maurkice Pouncey, David DeCastro, Matt Feiler, B.J.
-Finney, Chukwuma Okorafor, Zach Banner, Fred Johnson (9)
+Offensive Line: Alejandro Villanueva, Ramon Foster, Maurkice Pouncey, David DeCastro, Matt Feiler, Chukwuma Okorafor, B.J.
+Finney, Zach Banner (8)

-Defensive Line: Cameron Heyward, Javon Hargrave, Stephon Tuitt, Tyson Alualu, Daniel McCullers, Isaiah Buggs (6)
+Defensive Line: Cameron Heyward, Javon Hargrave, Stephon Tuitt, Tyson Alualu, Dan McCullers, Isaiah Buggs (6)

 Outside Linebacker: T.J.
 Watt, Bud Dupree, Anthony Chickillo, Olasunkanmi Adeyini, Tuzar Skipper (5)

-Inside Linebacker: Vince Williams, Devin Bush, Tyler Matakevich, Ulysees Gilbert III (4)
+Inside Linebacker: Vince Williams, Devon Bush, Mark Barron, Tyler Matakevich, Ulysees Gilbert III (5)

-Safety: Sean Davis, Terrell Edmunds, Jordan Dangerfield, Marcus Allen (4)
+Safety: Sean Davis, Terrell Edmunds, Kameron Kelly, Marcus Allen (4)

 Special Teams: Chris Boswell, Jordan Berry, Cameron Kanaday (3)